Priyansh-commits-3005/Forest-Fire-Predictor/README.md

 - Temperature
 - Humidity

-this program was trained by the dataset ForestFireDataset.csv included in the github repository kindly download the code and keep the dataset and the code in a single folder
+this program was trained by the dataset ForestFireDataset.csv included in the github repository.

+kindly download the code and keep the dataset and the code in a single folder.

 this program uses sklearn and pandas.